 You know that there are different techniques to apply during these periods depending on where you plan to fish?
 Not to worry though, these techniques are easy to pick up once you have a better understanding of how tidal movement affects fish feeding activity.

-The first thing to do when learning how to fish tides is find a tide table or fishing tide chart for your fishing spot of choice.
+The first thing to do when learning how to fish tides is looking for the best tide to fish find a tide table or fishing tide chart for your fishing spot of choice.
 You can find daily fishing tide charts online or get a printed weekly tide chart at a local tackle shop.
 These charts provide tidal movement data in terms of feet.
 Once you know how to use a tide chart, the process of learning how to fish tides will be much easier.

 Tides have a large impact on fish feeding activity in saltwater inshore bay and estuary areas.
 Fish will generally move towards shallow flats or shorelines to feed on a rising or incoming tide.
 As the tide goes out, fish tend to follow the current toward deeper waters.
 When fishing saltwater inshore areas, this simple rule of thumb will help you find feeding fish.